Index to all Middlesex cemeteries. The three-letter codes shown in the table

-Listed herein are all the known burials in the town of Italy, taken from readings of one large association cemetery and two neighborhood cemeteries.
+Listed herein are all the known burials in the town of Middlesex, taken from readings of one large association cemetery and two neighborhood cemeteries.
 All three were visited, repeatedly.
 Every remaining stone was read.
 The compilers feel that this is the best available list, and it is complete up to the date of reading.

 Many marble stones are now difficult to read because of acid weathering.
 Rubbings were done and detective work undertaken to discover correct readings.
 Some slate stones are now exfoliating, and where possible these were reassembled to obtain at least a fragmentary reading.

 All physical readings were then compared with available earlier readings.
 In this way a final list was compiled that to the best of the compilers’ ability and belief collates, updates and corrects all known earlier lists.